ruleechen/DQueue/README.md

 # DQueue
-A message queue of yundangnet
+A message queue for yundangnet